shorebirdtech/website/src/pages/jobs.md

 ## Reach out

-If you're interested in joining us, please email eric@.
+If you're interested in joining us, please email eric@shorebird.dev.
 You can also (and are encouraged to) hop on our [Discord](https://discord.gg/shorebird) and chat with us there.
 We do pretty much everything in the public so you can very much see what we're like without even needing to apply.